Weierstrass cycles in moduli spaces and the Krichever map: Krichever Map

-Using $q$-differentials, one can construct a more general Krichever map $k_q: \widehat{\mc M}_{g}\to \Gr(\hs)$ for each $q\geq 1$; this corresponds to using the $q$-th power of dualizing sheaf.
-Notice that $k_1= k$.
-In general the map $k_q$ for $q>1$ cannot be defined for general irreducible curves, but it can be defined for Gorenstein curves.
+Using $q$-differentials, one can construct a more general Krichever map $k_q: \widehat{\mc M}_{g}\to \Gr(\hs)$ for each $q\in \mathbb{Z}$; this corresponds to using the $q$-th power of dualizing sheaf.
+It is clear that $k_1= k$.
+In general the map $k_q$ for $q>1$ or $q<0$ cannot be defined for general irreducible curves, but it can be defined for Gorenstein curves where the dualizing sheaf is an invertible sheaf (is a line bundle).